 CarriageHousePaper.com - Great resource for papermaking supplies and interesting workshops as well as a few how to PDFs.

 DieuDonné is the great papermill in the Brooklyn Navy Yard in New York founded by UW Madison grad Sue Gosin.
 Check it out if you're in the area.
-We got hooked on papermaking by their former studio director, Pat Almonrode, in the last class he taught there back around 2000.
+We got hooked on papermaking by their former studio director and current attorney, Pat Almonrode, in the last class he taught there back around 2000.

 FriendsofDardHunter.org - Friendly, active organization for hand papermakers, named for the man who wrote the book.

-HandPapermaking.org - Beautiful and informative magazine, newsletter and website about hand papermaking.
+HandPapermaking.org - magazine, newsletter, conference and website about hand papermaking.

 Iapma.info - International Association of Hand Papermakers and Paper Artists.

-Roberto Mannino is a papermaker whose works inspire us especially those with the really taut abaca and graphite
+Roberto Mannino is a papermaker in Rome whose works inspire us especially those with the really taut abaca and graphite

 Morgan Art of Papermaking Conservatory is in Cleveland, offering classes, residencies and exhibitions

 Paper Slurry is a blog by May Babcock of boundless energy.
 While doing her own artwork, she finds time to detail news about artists (including interviews and a map of where we all are), studios and exhibitions as well as tutorials.

 Paula Burch's website about dyeing is thorough, well written and easy to navigate.
 The focus is textiles and not paper, but it's where we turn to first when we reach for the MX.
 She has a scientist's clarity and a craftsperson's zeal.

 Primrose Paper Arts is paper studio co-op outside Sydney Australia with a great blog and site.
 There's a nice entry about Barbara's work and teaching from July 29 2017.
 No, unfortunately, she didn’t get to go to Australia.